orlicekm/CsharpCourse/Lectures/Lecture03/PITCHME.md

 * Types that provide a means for interprocess communication through anonymous and/or named pipes
 * **Synchronous** and **asynchronous read** and **write** operations
 * `class PipeStream` - base class for Pipes
-  * `class NamedPipeServerStream` - Server side of a named pipe stream
+  * `class NamedPipeServerStream` - server side of a named pipe stream
-  * `class NamedPipeClientStream` - Client side of a named pipe stream
+  * `class NamedPipeClientStream` - client side of a named pipe stream
-  * `class AnonymousPipeServerStream` - Server side of an anonymous pipe stream
+  * `class AnonymousPipeServerStream` - server side of an anonymous pipe stream
-  * `class AnonymousPipeClientStream` - Client side of an anonymous pipe stream
+  * `class AnonymousPipeClientStream` - client side of an anonymous pipe stream

 +++?code=/Lectures/Lecture03/Assets/sln/Examples/PipeServerSample.cs&lang=C#&title=PipeServer Sample
 @[9-38]